ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 ## allow_suspicious_low_cardinality_types {#allow_suspicious_low_cardinality_types}

-Allows or restricts using [LowCardinality](../../sql-reference/data-types/lowcardinality.md) with data types of small fixed size (8 bits or less).
+Allows or restricts using [LowCardinality](../../sql-reference/data-types/lowcardinality.md) with data types with fixed size of 8 bytes or less: numeric data types and `FixedString(8_bytes_or_less)`.

-When allowed, merge times and memory consumption can increase.
+For small fixed values using of `LowCardinality` is usually inefficient, because ClickHouse stores a numeric index for each row.
+As a result:

+- Disk space usage can rise.
+- RAM consumption can be higher, depending on a dictionary size.
+- Some functions can work slower due to extra coding/encoding operations.

+Merge times in [MergeTree](../../engines/table-engines/merge-tree-family/mergetree.md)-engine tables can grow due to all the reasons described above.

 Possible values: